 Are There Too Many Cooks in your Talent Kitchen?

-Specializing in Sales and Marketing recruitment in San Francisco naturally means I have the privilege of partnering with some amazing technology companies, from stealth or seed stage AI companies to series C Data powerhouses; it’s safe to say I never get bored of listening to new client pitches.
+Specializing in Sales and Marketing recruitment at TSE in San Francisco naturally means I have the privilege of partnering with some amazing technology companies, from stealth or seed stage AI companies to series C Data powerhouses; it’s safe to say I never get bored of listening to new client pitches.

 Of course, the most important part of growth for any business regardless of their longevity is dependent on talent; you can’t grow without the people!
 Being a recruitment partner, I know too well how difficult it can be to find the right talent, at the right time and then match everyone’s expectations on package to get the best fit over the line.
 This is especially true where there is a war for talent; The Bay Area job market surged to record peaks this year meaning a large choice of opportunity for high caliber candidates.